Mental Health

 I have seen posts about people going to visit grandparents and friends who are in quarantine and practicing social distancing by standing outside the window and chatting on the phone.

-This is a great idea (as long as you are staying safe and abiding by the laws of your local government regarding going out and recommendations by health officials).
+This is a great idea (as long as you stay safe and abide by the laws of your local government regarding going out and recommendations by health officials).

 5. Talk to your neighbours (from minimum 6ft/2m away)